 You can visit Trang An eco-tourism area, Hoa Lu Ancient Capital (10th and 11th centuries AD), Tam Coc – Bich Dong.
 Forest ecosystems link them with limestone mountains, wetlands, rivers, lakes, and lagoons.

 Year recognized by UNESCO as a Cultural Heritage: 1999

 Hoi An ancient town (Quang Nam province) is located downstream of Thu Bon River, 30km southeast of Da Nang City.
 It represents a trading port of Southeast Asia from the 15th to the 19th century.

 Hoi An trading port was formed in the 15th-16th century and prospered in the 17th-18th century.
-It was also an essential port of Champa (from the 2nd to the 15th century).
+It was also an important port of Champa (from the 2nd to the 15th century).

 The town still preserves its original state with a complex of ancient architectural relics, including many houses, assembly halls, communal houses, pagodas, shrines, wells and bridges, clan churches, harbors, and markets.